Ree-m/Book-Finder/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project was inspired by the repository APP IDEAS.To develop this web page,I used react and Google Books Api.
+This project was inspired by the repository APP IDEAS.To develop this web page, I used react and Google Books Api.

 ### Prerequisites

-To use the software locally,you need
+To use the software locally, you need
 * Npm or Yarn
 * React